7 Success Factors of B2B Marketplaces to Make Sure your Business Triumphs

 Seek information on further reading about marketplaces

-Get a preview of the guide below
+Get a preview of the white paper below

 B2B marketplace arena

 Marketplaces are a huge area of growth potential for the B2B space, with room for early adopters to claim the top spot in their industry.
 There are very few dominant players in the B2B marketplace landscape so far.
 While most companies are not keen to launch broad marketplaces because of competition from the giants, there is a unique opportunity for B2B businesses to corner the market of a specific vertical.

 “In the digital commerce world, you can’t plan anything two or three years in advance because everything is evolving so quickly.
 That’s not a good position to be in for any business, so for most sectors, there are very compelling reasons to pursue an agile marketplace as a complimentary revenue stream right now.”Alexander Graf, Co-CEO and Co-Founder of Spryker

 Marketplace technology can help B2B businesses to extend their reach, without taking on additional inventory risk.
 Therefore, it’s the perfect complimentary revenue channel to test new products or regions – helping companies to keep up, and ultimately beat, the competition.